dgaydukov/cert-aws/sa/files/sa.md

 Feature sets (you select it when you create organization) - how your organization manage its accounts:
 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
 * all - consolidating bulling + all available features
+You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
 Both types provide discounts:
 * s3 - more you use - less you pay, so in case of single bill aws treats all accounts as single, so all s3 usage is calculated and paid by single account
 * ec2 - suppose accountA has 6 RI, accountB - 0.
 During some hour accountA - used 3 instances, B - also 3.
 B was using on-demand, but because of single bill and A has 3 not used RI, it would be calculated as 6 RI.
 So you won't pay anything for B on-demand instances.